ajit-scala/scala-school/kafka-api-consumer/readme2.md

 # Kafka on AWS Cluster

-**WARNING**

-Don't use Kafka as a "Source of Truth" database as this moment.
-We don't do backups of your data!
-In case of a disaster you need to re-pump data into Kafka from a Source of Truth.
-Also make sure that you can serve stale data during the re-pump because this can take a while.

 ## Version Info

-* The used Kafka version is 0.9.0.1.
-See the [rakefile](/deploy/rakefile#L17) for up-to-date version infos.
+* The used Kafka version is 0.9.0.1. for up-to-date version infos.

 ## Using and Connecting